dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

   have forgotten what a specific part of code does.
 - I initally planned to do this but, decided not to as it would be too much.
-Anyhow, the idea is to separate and segregate specific part of your yuck and scss code into separate files.
+Anyhow, the idea is to separate and segregate specific part of your yuck and SCSS code into separate files.
 Like putting `powermenu_layout` and all the modules in different files.
 Or, just put every module in separate files.
-  You may use `(include "./path/to/file.yuck")` for importing yuck files and `@import "./path/to/file.scss"` for importing Scss files.
+  You may use `(include "./path/to/file.yuck")` for importing yuck files and `@import "./path/to/file.scss"` for importing SCSS files.
 - It is also a good idea to separate `*.yuck`, `*.scss` and script files into separate folders (Ahem!
 Directories.
 Pardon my French).
 - Additionally there are sub-options in `eww` as well.
 Note that, this is not